DevPlant/angularjs-training/7-multiple-views/README.md

 ```

 They also use the IIFE syntax.
-The last line loads our module 'DevPlant' and adds the UserController to it.
+The last line loads our module 'DevPlantApp' and adds the UserController to it.

 - The syntax `angular.module('NAME')` is used to load an existing module, called "NAME"
 - The syntax `angular.module('NAME',[])` is used to declare a module called "NAME"